-So… this is a complicated topic and what I am about to tell you can and will be disputed by at least one other person you know.
-It is a distillation of what I have learned by shooting, trying to help others shoot well, talking with gunsmiths, reading ballistics research, and trial and error.
+Choosing a firearm can be a very complicated topic and what I am about to tell you can and will be disputed by at least one other person you know.
+It is a distillation of what I have learned by shooting, instructing, trying to help others shoot well, talking with gunsmiths, reading ballistics research, having many, many types of guns on the firing line and trial and error.

 The first thing you need to do is rule in/rule out certain calibers.
 As a first choice, I would suggest 9mm.
 Why?

 - Any model of firearm that is made in 9mm will hold more rounds in the magazine than larger calibers.

 - Better recoil management than larger calibers.
 Better recoil management means faster follow up shots.

 - It is much cheaper to shoot 9mm; thus you will train more often.

 - Modern 9mm hollow point ammunition has a very similar terminal ballistic profile to its larger cousins.

 Ok?
 So, is there anything wrong with shooting a larger caliber?
 Yes and no. Inherently, no. However; if you cannot manage the recoil effectively, your follow-up accuracy will be negatively affected.

 What about going with a smaller .380?
 If you absolutely need the smaller gun or cannot handle the 9mm recoil, then a .380 is a reasonable choice The new Smith and Wesson Shield 380EZ is a very good choice for those with weaker or arthritic hands.

 Next comes the trickier step.
 Choosing the firearm.
 In my experience, there are certain questions that you can answer that will narrow the field before you even starting picking one up.
 In order of importance: